CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ## Classification

-When a frame or packet arrives on the switch, Cumulus Linux maps it to an *internal COS* (switch priority) value.
+When a frame or packet arrives on the switch, Cumulus Linux maps it to an internal COS (switch priority) value.
 This value never writes to the frame or packet but classifies and schedules traffic internally through the switch.

-You can define which values are `trusted`, COS, DSCP, or both.
+You can define which values are `trusted`: COS, DSCP, or both.

 The following table describes the default classifications for various frame and switch priority configurations: